 Small businesses should consider the following finance options:

 Business angels often provide between £25,000 and £750,000.
 This type of investment is common when an early investment capital is required and when a business needs more than money.
 For example, perhaps you are trying to enter a new market and a business angel with relevant contacts or experience would be very useful.
 Choosing the right type of angel for your business is therefore very important.
-A good place to start is the British Business Angels Association.
+The British Business Angels Association is a good place to start.

 Businesses ideally suited for cashflow finance/invoice factoring are those that provide tangible goods or services.
 It is commonly used by businesses that have high levels of working capital tied up within debtors.
 It is also used by growing businesses who are seeking to manage their working capital.
 Some examples are manufacturers, wholesalers, engineers, transport companies and labour hire/recruitment service providers.